Virginia Giuffre

-Giuffre has pursued criminal and civil actions against Epstein and Maxwell, and has appealed directly to the public for justice and awareness.
-She sued Maxwell for defamation in 2015, and the case was settled in Giuffre's favor for an undisclosed sum in 2017.
-On July 2, 2019, the United States Court of Appeals for the Second Circuit ordered the unsealing of documents from the earlier civil suit by Giuffre against Maxwell.
-The first batch of documents from Giuffre's suit were released to the public on August 9, 2019, further implicating Epstein, Maxwell, and a number of their associates.
-The following day, August 10, 2019, Epstein was found dead in his Manhattan prison cell.
+Giuffre pursued criminal and civil actions against Epstein and Maxwell while appealing directly to the public for justice and awareness.
+She sued Maxwell for defamation in 2015; the case was settled in Giuffre's favor in 2017 for an undisclosed sum.
+On July 2, 2019, the United States Court of Appeals for the Second Circuit ordered the unsealing of documents from Giuffre's civil suit against Maxwell.
+The first batch of documents was released on August 9, 2019, further implicating Epstein, Maxwell, and their associates.
+The following day, Epstein was found dead in his Manhattan prison cell.

-In an October 2019 interview for BBC's Panorama, aired on December 2, Giuffre described her alleged experiences of being sex trafficked by Epstein for Britain's Prince Andrew, which helped shift public opinion against the prince.
+In a December 2019 BBC Panorama interview, Giuffre described being trafficked by Epstein to the United Kingdom's then-Prince Andrew, which shifted public opinion against the former prince.
+She later sued Andrew in a New York civil court.
+The suit was settled in February 2022; Andrew paid Giuffre an undisclosed amount and made a substantial donation to her charity.
+Giuffre died by suicide in April 2025.
+Her memoir, Nobody's Girl, was published posthumously in October 2025.

 Early life

-Virginia Giuffre was born Virginia Louise Roberts in Sacramento, California, on August 9, 1983, to parents Sky and Lynn Roberts.
-The family relocated to Loxahatchee in Palm Beach County, Florida, when she was four years old.
-Giuffre has a younger brother.
+Virginia Louise Roberts was born in Sacramento, California, on August 9, 1983, to Lynn Trude Cabell and Sky William Roberts.
+She had an elder half-brother, Daniel Scott Wilson, from her mother's previous marriage, and a younger brother, Sky Rocket Roberts.
+The family relocated to Loxahatchee, in Palm Beach County, Florida, when she was four years old.
 It was reported that she had come from a "troubled home" and, from the age of seven, was molested by a close family friend.
-"I was just so mentally scarred already at such a young age, and I ran away from that," she said on Panorama in 2019.
+In her memoir, Giuffre stated that she was abused by her father from as early as the age of seven and that he might have received payments from Jeffrey Epstein at some point, allegations which he denied.
+"I was just so mentally scarred already at such a young age, and I ran away from that", she said on Panorama in 2019.
 Giuffre told the Miami Herald that she went from being in "an abusive situation, to being a runaway, to living in foster homes".
-She lived on the streets at age 14, where she says she found only, "hunger and pain and [more] abuse".
-Later she was abused by a 65-year-old sex trafficker, Ron Eppinger, in Miami.
-Giuffre lived with Eppinger for approximately 6 months.
+She lived on the streets at age 14, where she says she found only "hunger and pain and [more] abuse".
+Later she was abused by a sex trafficker, Ron Eppinger, in Miami.
+Giuffre lived with Eppinger for approximately six months.
 Eppinger reportedly ran a front business for international sex trafficking known as the modeling agency "Perfect 10".
 He was raided by the FBI and later pleaded guilty to charges of alien smuggling for prostitution, interstate travel for prostitution, and money laundering.

 At the age of 14, Giuffre reunited with her father and returned to live with him.
-Her father worked as a maintenance manager at the Mar-a-Lago property owned by Donald Trump, and also helped Giuffre obtain a job there.
+Her father worked as a maintenance manager at the Mar-a-Lago property owned by Donald Trump, and helped Giuffre obtain a job there.
+She attended Royal Palm Beach High School.